 Moving from SQL Source Control to Flyway Desktop

-Before making the transition
+Before making the move to Flyway

 Flyway Desktop is a standalone tool since it supports over 50 different databases.
 It integrates directly with Git version control systems.
 If you are using another version control system (VCS), we still recommend trying Flyway Desktop, but you'll need to use your own VCS cmdline or VCS tool for any version control operations that you need to perform.

 - Create a new project in Flyway Desktop that goes to a new Git repository/folder.
 Link your development database or a sample database.
-If you're using your existing development database, this won't bring over the Git history of your objects that have been built up using SQL Source Control, but is a good way to try Flyway before making the full move.

 What's next?